Gurkenschreck/brain.dmp-frontend/README.md

 ```
 npm start
 ```
-Runs the node express server.js and webpack-dev-server
+Runs the node express server.js and webpack-dev-server.
+For development, use localhost:4711.

 ```
 npm test